-The preliminary examination is required.
 The preliminary examination for a doctoral student shall be given no earlier than a date at which the student is within 6 credit hours of completion of the formal coursework on the degree plan (i.e., all coursework on the degree plan except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the course catalog).
 The student should complete the Preliminary Examination no later than the end of the semester following the completion of the formal coursework on the degree plan.